Infant Safe Haven Laws - South Dakota

 Citation: Ann.
 Laws § 25-5A-31

-Any emergency medical services provider or licensed child-placing agency that accepts physical custody of a child is immune from civil, criminal, and administrative liability for any act of commission or omission in connection with the acceptance of that custody or the provision of care for the child while the child is in the provider's or agency's custody.
+Any emergency medical services provider or licensed child-placing agency that accepts physical custody of a newborn is immune from civil, criminal, and administrative liability for any act of commission or omission in connection with the acceptance of that custody or the provision of care for the newborn while the newborn is in the provider's or agency's custody.

 Protection for Relinquishing Parent